Skip to content

 V-Model

-V-Model — A systems engineering methodology where each development phase has a corresponding verification phase, ensuring rigorous validation in safety-critical hardware and software.
+V-Model � Systems engineering methodology pairing each development phase with a verification phase for safety-critical hardware validation.

-V-Model — Systems Engineering Methodology
+V-Model � Systems Engineering Methodology

 The V-Model (Verification and Validation Model) is a systems engineering methodology where each development phase on the left side of the “V” has a directly corresponding testing and verification phase on the right side.
 It is the standard approach for safety-critical development in aerospace (DO-178C/DO-254), automotive (ISO 26262), defense, and industrial automation.